mdbergmann/cl-swbymabeweb/content/about.md

 But what is 'clean-code'?
 Isn't this subjective?
 No, it is not.
 Start with Robert C. Martin's book 'Clean-Code'.
 It describes principles that are today more and more commonly accepted.
-This quote from Michael Feathers also is quite on spot: “Clean code always looks like it was written by someone who cares.”
+This quote from Michael Feathers also is quite on spot: "Clean code always looks like it was written by someone who cares."

 I like good software-design and I strive to know more and do better.
 That means I follow and apply the principles of SOLID and various software patterns.
 That also includes various architectural patterns.
 I try to think of the bigger picture of the software, looking at it from a higher-level.